Cook Perfect Hard-Boiled Eggs Every Time (Plus a Peeling Hack!)

 4

-Place eggs in a bowl of cool water (Tip: Use a spaghetti serving spoon to transfer eggs to bowl).
+Place eggs in a bowl of cool water (Tip: Use tongs to transfer eggs to bowl).
 Once cool, refrigerate eggs for up to a week.

 Brought to you by Hip2Save.